massatoMMKP/alpha_blog/README.md

 - Associations between users and articles
 - Flash messages styled with Bootstrap
 - Pagination for articles
-- User profiles with avatar (Active Storage / Gravatar)
+- User profiles with avatar (Gravatar)
 - Responsive design with Bootstrap

 ## Requirements